jingliu-ut/ColonyCounter/README.md

 `python ColonyCounter.py`.

 The output of ColonyCounter will be written to the `Outputs` subfolder.
-This will generate all the analyzed images and a csv file contains the analysis results.
+This folder will contain all the analyzed images (.png) and the results in a CSV file.